Short on time? Here’s the quick scoop on the difference between THC and CBD:

 First Things First: What the Heck Are Cannabinoids?

 Cannabinoids are naturally occurring compounds found in the cannabis plant.
+These cannabinoids are the active ingredients in Cannabis sativa, the species that includes both hemp and marijuana plants.
 There are over 100 cannabinoids out there, but THC (tetrahydrocannabinol) and CBD (cannabidiol) are the two most famous members of the squad.

 THC: The Life of the Party

 THC is the psychoactive component of cannabis.
-In other words, it’s what gets you high.
-It binds directly to the CB1 receptors in your brain, altering your perception, mood, and coordination.
-Depending on dosage and strain, you might feel:
+Its psychoactive properties are what get you high and produce feelings of euphoria.
+THC binds directly to the CB1 receptors in your brain, altering your perception, mood, and coordination.
+This is how THC affects the brain, leading to various effects such as:

 - Euphoria